 Have a safe trip in Provence!

-Here more pictures of Provence and here a post about another amazing place in France: Normandy and Brittany.
+Here are more pictures of Provence, and here is a post about another amazing place in France: Normandy and Brittany.
 Another beautiful place to see huge flower fields is Hokkaido in Northern Japan.
 Here I talk about the beautiful Jacaranda trees in Yunnan, China.